For People Who Have Never Been In Trouble With The Law, It’s Their First Experience With Being Treated Like A Criminal.

 In lieu of your Miranda rights

-What happens to your car after a DWI arrest?
+What happens to your car after You’re Arrested For DWI?

 You may also be fingerprinted to confirm your identity and to check if you have any outstanding warrants or are suspected in any other pending criminal matters.

 Bail is a monetary amount that the court sets for you to pay for a prompt jail release and to assure your appearance in court.